-The College of Humanities and Social Science (CHSS) Knowledge Exchange (KE) small grants may be given for KE projects engaging industry, policy, professional practice or the public with the purpose of mutual exchange and benefit.
+The College of Humanities and Social Science (CHSS) Knowledge Exchange & Impact (KEI) small grants may be awarded for projects engaging with policy, professional practice, industry or community audiences, with the purpose of increasing impact of research through mutual exchange.

-Please contact Anne-Sofie Laegran at firstname.lastname@example.org with any queries before you submit your application.
+Please contact the Knowledge Exchange Office at KE.Office@ed.ac.uk with any queries before you submit your application.

 The Arts and Humanities Research Council (AHRC) Follow-on Funding scheme is open to current and previous AHRC award holders for additional knowledge exchange activities that use innovation and creativity in engaging new audiences to increase the benefit of research.
 Up to £100,000 is available over one year.

 Edinburgh has had several awards under this scheme, so please contact email@example.com for advice.

 The Scottish Funding Council (SFC) has an Innovation voucher scheme to facilitate relationships between academia and Scottish Small and Medium Enterprises (private or third sector).
 The award is up to £5,000.
 The sum applied for needs to be matched in cash or in kind by the company.
 Please contact us before applying for one of these.